 Hakim is a qualified teacher and special educational needs coordinator.
 He lived and worked in The Gambia for eleven years, where he set up a school and charitable foundation for young people.
 He first discovered meditation in 1992 at a retreat with the London Buddhist centre and has since qualified to teach mindfulness through .b and the Youth Mindfulness programme.
 As a parent of five children (now adults) Hakim runs groups for parents and has been trained to deliver EHCAPs Mindful Emotion Coaching for parents and teenagers.
 He supported the 2018 iBme retreat.
 Hakim is interested in continuing to develop mindfulness within schools and the wider community, with a particular focus on Black and minority ethnic communities.
 He hosts a local community weekly radio show, engaging with music and poetry and showing how these can support mindful practice.

-Over 5 days, with a 6th final session the week after, this unique course will weave iBme UK’s relational approach with periods of silent guided meditation, movement and discussion.
-Each day will consist of an approximately 1 hour long session with some practice to do at home.
+Over 5 days this unique course will weave iBme UK’s relational approach with periods of silent guided meditation, movement and discussion.
+Each day will consist of an approximately 90 minute long session with some practice to do at home.

 We know from experience that iBme UK’s relational mindfulness approach can bring about transformation.
-We invite young people, and their families, to explore the realities that we are facing at this time and how we can turn this into a chance for new beginnings and possibilities.
+We invite young people to explore the realities that we are facing at this time and how we can turn this into a chance for new beginnings and possibilities.
 We can use our new awareness of our community and sense of what is important to us to transform how we are in relationship to each other and our world.

 To register for the course please click on the link below.
 Thank you and see you soon!